ziwenwang28/JojoSCL/README.md

    - For MAT-format datasets, add the name to the `mat_datasets` list.

 3. **Set Up Checkpoint Saving:**
-   Create a new folder inside the `save` directory named exactly after the dataset.
+   Create a directory named `save` and folders inside the `save` directory named exactly after the respective datasets, such as `save\10X_PBMC` for dataset `10X_PBMC`.
 This folder will be used to store checkpoints with the best results.

 4. **Run the Code:**
    Use the command line to run the script.
 For example, to run the `10X_PBMC` dataset, execute: